Apache Beat

-Apache Beat are a five-piece New York band formed in 2006.
+Apache Beat were a five-piece New York band formed in 2007.

 After putting out a slew of singles, Apache Beat released their debut album Last Chants in October 2010.
 It was recorded, mixed and produced by Martin Bisi and John Agnello in New York and put out on both Inertia Records and Babylon Records.
-The record has guest performers from Yeah Yeah Yeahs, The Rapture and Blood Orange.
+The record had guest performers from Yeah Yeah Yeahs, The Rapture and Blood Orange.

-They have toured in the US, UK and Europe supporting acts such as School of Seven Bells, Gossip, Deerhunter, Crystal Castles, Les Savy Fav and We Are Scientists.
+They have toured in the US, UK and Europe playing with such as School of Seven Bells, Gossip, Deerhunter, Crystal Castles, Les Savy Fav and We Are Scientists.

+Their sound was inspired by everything from post-punk to krautrock, with their name coming from a term used by Klaus Dinger of Neu! to describe the motorik drum beat.